Mold In Yogurt: Is It Safe To Eat And How To Prevent It

 Mold can begin to grow in an opened container of yogurt within only a few hours If left unrefrigerated and out in the open.

-The higher the temperature the yogurt is left out in, the faster mold and strains of bacteria will begin to grow on its surface.
+The higher the temperature the yogurt is left in, the faster mold and strains of bacteria will begin to grow on its surface.
 The mold and bacteria will be invisible to the naked eye at this point, but within one to two days, visible patches of mold will begin to appear.

 If stored in the refrigerator at 40 degrees Fahrenheit or lower, mold will grow much more slowly, and the yogurt should remain edible for several days or up to one week.